 1st example:

-Imagine you have taken two sun sights, one at 09:00 and another at 11:30, each with different dead reckoning positions.
+Imagine you have taken two sun sights, one at 09:00 and another at 11:30, each based on a different dead-reckoning position.

-Distinguish these two lines of position (LOPs) on your plotting sheet (as shown below).
+Plot both of these Lines of Position (LOPs) on your chart or plotting sheet (as shown below).

-Now, determine your estimated true course (black) and the distance traveled (red) between the two LOP’s
+Next, determine your vessel’s estimated true course (black) and the distance run (red) between the two DR positions.

 2nd example: